ASGuard-UCI/FlyTrap/README.md

 **Major Claims**:

-1. FlyTrap can achieve better effectiveness than TGT.
+1. FlyTrap<sub>PDP</sub> can achieve better effectiveness than TGT.
 FlyTrap<sub>PDP</sub> can achieve better effectiveness than vanilla FlyTrap.
 2. FlyTrap<sub>PDP</sub> can achieve better universality than TGT.

+> The TGT baseline attack number might differ from what reported in the paper.
+We also update this part during the revision process.
+But the main claim that FlyTrap<sub>PDP</sub> can achieve better effectiveness than TGT is still valid.

 #### FlyTrap Evaluation (~5 hours)